Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 Jimmy Butler Insights vs. the Nuggets

-- This season, Jimmy Butler has made 7.5 field goals per game, which adds up to 14.9% of his team's total makes.

-- He's taken 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.
+- He's knocked down 0.6 threes per game, or 3.7% of his team's makes from beyond the arc this season.

-- The Nuggets give up 112.5 points per game, eighth-ranked in the NBA.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.

-- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.
+- The Nuggets give up 40.8 rebounds per game, best in the NBA.

-- The Nuggets are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.
+- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.

-- Looking at 3-pointers, the Nuggets are ranked third in the NBA, allowing 11.4 makes per game.
+- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the league.

 Jimmy Butler vs. the Nuggets